RevanHUB/30-Days-Of-React/solutions/day-07/class-component-example/README.md

 # Simple webbased game

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) to practice states and class components.

 <details> ## Available Scripts